tanviwadgaonkar/financial-management-tool/README.md

 - **Machine Learning:** Implement machine learning algorithms for predictive analytics and personalized financial advice.
 - **Multi-language Support:** Add support for multiple languages to cater to a broader audience.

-This detailed description should give a clear understanding of your finance management tool, its features, and the technologies used in its development.
-If you need further details or have specific aspects you want to elaborate on, feel free to let me know!